×

 The two on the right show nested VMs, a feature of the Charon SSP emulator.
 Depending on your source environment’s performance profile, you might have a one-to-one or one-to-many VM ratio for cost savings.

+Another important detail to point out here is network interface cards.
 Each child VM has a dedicated IP address, even though they’re within the parent VM.
 This is done by adding more network interface cards to the parent VM, making it seem like another Azure VM.

 On the far left, we have the SSP Director and SSP Manager.
 Charon-SSP provides these tools to oversee your portfolio of child VMs.
-They allow you to manage all VMs from one area, turning them on and off and checking their stats.
+They allow you to manage all VMs from one area, turning them on and off and checking their status.

 Next, the architecture has SSD-managed disks for premium performance.